Step 1

 • Pet food

-ONLY BPI certified compostable cups, plates, utensils, bags, parchment, wax paper etc. Check that the product or packaging has the “compostable” logo from the Biodegradable Products Institute (BPI) on it.
+ONLY BPI certified compostable cups, plates, utensils, bags, parchment, wax paper, coffee pods, etc. Check that the product or packaging has the “compostable” logo from the Biodegradable Products Institute (BPI) on it.

 Leaf logo with BPI Compostable text